yjg30737/qml-rounded-shadow-framelesswindow/README.md

 # qml-rounded-shadow-framelesswindow
 Rounded corner, shadow-bordered frameless window made out of qml, execute with PyQt5

+This is the project for my personal QML practicing, so far, at least.

+Of course you can look these whole things up for the sake of your practice as well.

 ## Requirements
 * PyQt5 >= 5.8